gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 Always assume that you will run out of database connections due to a run away or storm of requests and design accordingly.
 {{% /notice %}}

-### Slow Query
+### Long-Running Database Query

 {{% notice note "Problem" %}}
-Users are reporting slowness in a db fetch api that fetches data from multiple tables via join.
-Your DBA also confirms that query is too slow.
+DBA call you up and informs you that there is a long-running query in your service.
 What do you do?
 {{% /notice %}}

-Slow queries often slow down the entire system.
+Long-running queries often slow down the entire system.
 To test this we explicitly slow down a query with pg_sleep function.

-We set timeout on the transaction `@Transactional(timeout = 5)` to ensure that slow query doesn't impact the entire system, after 5 seconds if the query doesnt return result an exception is thrown.
+We set timeout on the transaction `@Transactional(timeout = 5)` to ensure that long-running query doesn't impact the entire system, after 5 seconds if the query doesn't return result an exception is thrown.

 Fail-Fast is always preferred than slowing down the entire service.